-To Make the Shells:
+To Make the Crusts:

-Preheat the oven to 350 F. Spray eight 5-inch tart shells with nonstick cooking spray, and set them on a baking sheet.
+- Preheat the oven to 350 F. Spray eight 5-inch tart shells with nonstick cooking spray, and set them on a baking sheet.

 - Transfer the crumbs to a large bowl, and put the pistachios in the processor.
 Process the nuts until they’re finely ground, and combine them with the shortbread crumbs.
 Whisk briefly to mix everything.

-Pour the melted butter on the crumbs and stir everything together with a fork, until the crumbs have the texture of wet sand.
+- Pour the melted butter on the crumbs and stir everything together with a fork, until the crumbs have the texture of wet sand.
 They should not be soggy, but should hold together when pressed between your fingers.

 - Bake the tray of tart shells at 350 F for 10 minutes, until they’re slightly puffed and the surface looks dry.
 They won’t take on too much color while baking.
-Let them cool completely before filling the shells.
+Let them cool completely while you make the filling.

 To Make the Filling:

-Add 1 drop of pink gel food coloring, and whisk well.
+- Add 1 drop of pink gel food coloring, and whisk well.
 Let the mixture cool until it is no longer warm to the touch, about 10 minutes.
 Whisk occasionally as it cools.

 - While you wait for the white chocolate to cool, place the freeze-dried strawberries in the food processor and process until they’re a fine powder.

-Whisk the strawberry powder into the melted and cooled white chocolate.
+- Whisk the strawberry powder into the melted and cooled white chocolate.
 It will be quite thick at this point!
 Fold in the whipped cream in 3 batches, using a light hand so the cream doesn’t deflate.
-Fill the tart shells with the cream, and spread to the edges.
+Fill the tart shells with the cream, and spread it to the edges.

 - With the berry on its side, cut it into paper-thin slices—the thinner, the better!
 Keep the slices together in a berry shape.
 When it is all sliced, fan out the slices along the knife blade so they’re all touching and can be transferred in a single row.

-Use the knife to transfer the row of berries to the tart, and arrange them along the outside edge.
+- Use the knife to transfer the row of berries to the tart, and arrange them along the outside edge.
 Repeat with the remaining berries, overlapping them around each other in a spiral pattern until the tart’s surface is covered.
 Repeat until all of the tarts have strawberry “roses” on top.

-Combine the strawberry jelly and water in a small bowl, and heat for 10 seconds, then whisk well.
+- Combine the strawberry jelly and water in a small bowl, and heat for 10 seconds, then whisk well.
 If the jelly still has lumps, continue heating in small bursts just until it can be whisked into a smooth glaze.
 Gently paint the tops of the tarts with the glaze to give the berries a nice shine and prevent them from looking wilted.
 Refrigerate until ready to serve.

-The strawberries do transfer their moisture to the tarts over time, so they’re best enjoyed within a few hours of assembly.
+- The strawberries do transfer their moisture to the tarts over time, so they’re best enjoyed within a few hours of assembly.